Complications of Inflammatory Bowel Disease

 Malignancy

 Malignancy is the most feared long-term intestinal complication of ulcerative colitis.
-Ulcerative colitis carries a 10- to 30-fold increase in development of colon cancer, with an increasing risk with the extent and duration of the disease.
-In fact, the risk begins to rise significantly above that of the general population approximately 8-10 years after diagnosis.
-Cumulative risks of cancer after 15, 20, and 25 years are 8%, 12%, and 25%, respectively.
+Ulcerative colitis carries a 10- to 30-fold increased risk in the development of colon cancer, with an increasing risk related to the extent and duration of the disease.
+In fact, the risk begins to rise significantly above that of the general population, approximately 8-10 years after diagnosis.
+The cumulative risk of cancer after 15, 20, and 25 years is 8%, 12%, and 25%, respectively.
 For cancer prevention, surveillance colonoscopy with biopsies, especially in patients with pancolitis, every 2 years after 8 years of disease is recommended -- more frequently if areas of pathologic concern are evident.
 Most authors recommend beginning surveillance approximately 10 years after onset of disease and repeating surveillance at 1- to 2-year intervals.

 Evidence currently does not support the need for cancer surveillance in Crohn disease.
 The risk of cancer in Crohn disease may be equal to that of ulcerative colitis if the entire colon is involved.
 Hence, screening may be beneficial for patients with Crohn disease who have pancolitis.
 The risk of small intestinal malignancy in Crohn disease is increased, but the malignancy is as likely to arise in a previously normal area as in an inflamed area.
 Unfortunately, no screening protocol has ever been demonstrated to be effective for small bowel Crohn disease.